 - Prezi: an awesome alternative to Powerpoint if you want something really interactive.
 Check this blog post out to see it in action.

-- iPhone 6: to record the video.
-All the videos on my site have been taken with an iPhone 6, on a tripod – simple!
+- iPhone: to record the video.
+All the videos in the original lessons in my online Library were taken with an iPhone 6, on a tripod – simple!

 - iMovie: to edit the videos.